 That’s it!
 Next, move on to the connector configuration instructions.

-To set up the connector to support provisioning members to exchange groups, which are distribution lists and mailed security groups, follow these steps:
+To set up the connector to support provisioning owners and members to Exchange groups, which are distribution lists and mail-enabled security groups, follow these steps:

 1